 What are the pre-exam requirements?To sit the PMP you need:

 - A secondary degree, such as a high school diploma, with 5 years and 7,500 hours experience leading projects or...

 - A four year degree, such as a bachelors, with 3 years and 4,500 hours experience

 - In both cases you also need to show 35 hours of project management education

 How do I maintain the qualification?PMI require you to obtain 60 Professional Development Units in a 3 year period.
 Roughly speaking 1 hour of project management eduction equals 1 PDU.
 There are different ways to gain PDUs such as courses, reading or volunteer activity.
-There are different types of PDU but the most valid - Category A - come from PMI's own Registered Education Providers.

 Should I certify in PRINCE2 or PMP first?It depends on your reasons for certification